single-cell-data/SOMA/brainstorming.md

 The `SOMAExperiment` and `SOMAMeasurement` types compose [foundational types](#foundational-types):

-- `SOMAExperiment` - a well defined set of annotated observations defined by a `SOMADataFrame`, and one or more "measurement" on those observations.
+- `SOMAExperiment` - a well defined set of annotated observations defined by a `SOMADataFrame` or `SOMAIndexedDataFrame`, and one or more "measurement" on those observations.
-- `SOMAMeasurement` - for all observables, a common set of annotated variables (defined by a `SOMADataFrame`) for which values (e.g., measurements, calculations) are stored in `SOMADenseNdMatrix` and `SOMASparseNdMatrix`.
+- `SOMAMeasurement` - for all observables, a common set of annotated variables (defined by a `SOMADataFrame` or `SOMAIndexedDataFrame`) for which values (e.g., measurements, calculations) are stored in `SOMADenseNdMatrix` and `SOMASparseNdMatrix`.

 In other words, all `SOMAMeasurement` have a distinct set of variables (features), and inherit common observables from their parent `SOMAExperiment`.
-The `obs` and `var` dataframes define the axis annotations, and their respective `soma_rowid` values are the indices for all matrixes stored in the `SOMAMeasurement`.
+The `obs` and `var` dataframes define the axis annotations, and their respective `soma_joinid` values are the indices for all matrixes stored in the `SOMAMeasurement`.

 <figure>
     <img src="images/SOMAExperiment.png" alt="SOMAExperiment">